mcdonc/breakonthru/README.txt

 You can change this in asterisk's extensions.conf (in each Dial directive).

-Two doors are supported, represented by unlock0_gpio_pin and unlock1_gpio_pin in the "client.ini" configuration file.
+Two doors are supported, represented by unlock0_gpio_pin and unlock1_gpio_pin in the "client.ini" configuration file on the pi.
 You may need to change the "index.pt" HTML in breakonthru/templates if you have fewer doors (just delete one of the buttons).
 You may need to change both the "index.pt" (add more buttons) and the "breakonthru/scripts/doorclient.py" file (to accept more